I’m dreaming of a butterfly,

 Words that form ripples

 That song, far, far away.

 And it falls, falls and falls

 The shadow that hides the tiredness in your eyes,

 The weakness in your smile,

-And yet I feel to feel that there is nothing more beautiful,
+And yet I feel that there is nothing more beautiful

 Than basking in the curves of your lips,